everything I read in April

 Don't Look Now - Daphne Maurier.
 I don't read many short story collections, but by coincidence ended up getting through five this month.
-I brought this in Venice and it displays Maurier's knack for creating a rich narrative in just a few page per story.
+I bought this in Venice and it displays Maurier's knack for creating a rich narrative in just a few page per story.
 They are, for the most part, a little eerie and filled with complex characters.
 The title story, about a couple seeing the ghost of their daughter in Venice is particularly haunting.

 The Subtle Art of Not Giving a Fuck - Mark Manson.
 As always, I love it when bloggers I follow publish a book and this one is a lot of fun.
 Manson rejects the focus on positive thinking in most self-help books and discusses realistic guidelines for finding happiness.
-As a chronic overthinker and perfectionist, I found the approach very refreshing.
+As a chronic over-thinker and perfectionist, I found the approach very refreshing.
 There is also a liberal sprinkling of references to Stoicism and historical anecdotes.
 The middle chapters are a bit befuddled, but I adored the last couple.

 Greek Myths - Assorted authors.
 It felt like time for a refresher course in Greek myths, my childhood favorites.
 The bizarre logic and hilarious behavior of the gods are brilliant.

 England, My England - DH Lawrence.
 Another short story collection and perhaps the best one I had read.
 The stories mostly revolve around the impact of World War 2, and various fractured, intense relationships.